glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/chapter_10_-_hope_shmope/timeline.md

 ## 2015

-- **5 January:** We are told that Abi’s tumour has progressed and that a second tumour has been found in her hypothalamus.
+- **5 January:** We are told that Abi’s tumour has progressed and that another tumour site has been found in her hypothalamus.
+This is later understood to be a dissemination of her original tumour rather than a separate new tumour.
 - **19 January:** Abi’s oncologist recommends treatment with vinblastine.
 - **16 February:** Abi has a port fitted in preparation for chemotherapy.
 - **Late February:** Weekly chemotherapy begins.